 This doesn’t apply to only industries, but to technologies as well.
 Most websites today are created with a Content Management System like WordPress.
 If your website designer is a specialist in hand coding HTML and PHP websites, they won’t be a good fit for you.

-Whatever the case is, it is always a bonus if the web developer or company has worked on the type of website you want and has gained the needed skill sets.
+Whatever the case is, it is always a huge advantage if you choose a web designer or company that has worked on the type of website you want and has gained the needed skill sets.
 It means they’ve made their mistakes with other clients already and you get to benefit from all their experience.

-In the case where you go with a designer or firm which has never created the type of website you have in mind, make sure you’re prepared.
+In the case where you decide to choose a website designer or firm which has never created the type of website you have in mind, make sure you’re prepared.